gioms101/Djangotbc1/README.md

 # E-commerce Django Application

 This project is a simple e-commerce application built with Django.
-It allows users to browse products, filter them by categories and tags, and add them to their cart.
+It allows users to browse products, filter them by categories and tags, and add them to their cart or delete an order.
 The project also includes pagination and sorting features for products.

 ## Features

 - **Main Page**: Displays a paginated list of products.
 - **Category Page**: Allows filtering products by categories, price, and tags.
 - **Search Functionality**: Enables searching for products by name.
-- **Sorting**: Products can be sorted by different fields.
+- **Sorting**: Products can be sorted by `Price` and `Quantity` field.
 - **Cart**: Users can add products to their shopping cart.
 - **Contact Page**: Simple contact page.